commonrover64/doctask-siddhartha-rampal-singh/README.md

 - **Groq instead of Anthropic for the LLM calls.** Free tier, no card required, sufficient for structured extraction/classification tasks.
-  The assignment doesn't mandate a specific model provider.
 - **Migrations are versioned `.sql` files in `db/migrations/`, applied by a Python runner (`app/migrate.py`)** A `schema_migrations` table tracks what's already applied so the runner is safe to re-run.
 Every migration uses